 Pelvic pain most often involves the gastrointestinal or the urinary systems in prepubertal girls.
 However, gynecologic conditions become more prevalent as etiologies for pelvic pain, especially during late adolescence.
 The gynecologic causes of acute pelvic pain in adolescent females are listed in the table (table 1).

-Life-threatening conditions — Complications of pregnancy (eg, ectopic pregnancy, acute abruption, uterine rupture) comprise the most frequent life-threatening gynecologic causes of pelvic pain in adolescent females.
+Life- or organ-threatening conditions — Complications of pregnancy (eg, ectopic pregnancy, acute abruption, uterine rupture) comprise the most frequent life-threatening gynecologic causes of pelvic pain in adolescent females.
 Gastrointestinal causes of pelvic pain can be life-threatening if they lead to peritonitis and sepsis.
-Of these, appendicitis is most common and will be presented here.
+Of these, appendicitis is most common and will be presented briefly here.
 Other conditions (eg, abscess, bowel obstruction) are reviewed separately.
 (See "Causes of acute abdominal pain in children and adolescents", section on 'Life-threatening causes'.)

 Life-threatening pelvic trauma in female adolescents is usually the result of a high-energy mechanism, such as a fall from a height or motor vehicle crash.
 Injury patterns and management are similar to the approach in adults and are discussed elsewhere.
 (See "Pelvic trauma: Initial evaluation and management", section on 'Fracture types' and "Pelvic trauma: Initial evaluation and management", section on 'Initial management'.)